 Importance of Regularity

 It's crucial to note that the formula we've derived is specifically for regular hexagonal prisms, where the hexagonal bases are regular hexagons.
-If the hexagon is irregular, the calculation becomes more complex.
+Worth adding: if the hexagon is irregular, the calculation becomes more complex.
 For irregular hexagons, you would need to calculate the area of each face individually and then sum them up.
 This typically involves breaking the irregular hexagon into smaller, manageable shapes like triangles and rectangles.

 History and Mathematical Foundations